omtoi101/High-Octane-Sendit-Spammer/README.md

 ## Errors:
 If you have any errors feel free to open a Issue or contact me on discord `omtoi 101#6969`.

+### Also:
-### Recomended to use threading as it makes it so much faster and so much more efficient.
+Recomended to use threading as it makes it so much faster and so much more efficient.

+Threading 1000 and above seems to completely brake sendit while spamming ;)